NAZI ITEMS THAT GLORIFY NAZISM

 shut-out and have no alternative but to take complaints public.

-Whether eBay customer service intended it or not, the effect of the hateful and discriminatory
+Whether eBay customer service intended it or not,

-policies at eBay is to cover-up for Nazism, racism, aryanism and totalitarianism.
+for Nazism, racism, aryanism and totalitarianism.
+Ebay risks leaving

-Aryanism by suppressing critics of those horrid dogmas.
+critics of those horrid dogmas.

-That is why eBay is becoming a
+That is why eBay is becoming a bad place to do business

-bad place to do business and why eBay's competition is growing fast.
+and why eBay's competition is growing fast.

-Ebay also has a shocking practice that involves suspending accounts in such
+Ebay also has a shocking practice that involves suspending

-seller in their efforts to wrap up the matters.
+and seller in their efforts to wrap up the matters.
 Ebay does this without

 giving explanation to all parties involved, so it leaves a misimpression